undeMalum/portfolio/content/posts/resource-center/index.md

 # At the end...
 For the end, I reserved some more general thoughts.

 What I haven't mentioned or at least clearly stated yet is my excitement when the website was announced to us.
-The idea of creating a thing like that was in itself extremely impressive, not to mention a possibility to actually browse it.
+The idea of creating a thing like that was in itself immensely impressive, not to mention a possibility to actually browse it.
 So just as I received the link to the website, I didn't waste any second and went straight off to explore this mysterious monster.
 It was at this moment that I started wondering about being engaged in the development of the website.

 Moreover, it all happened roughly at the time of the second-grade project week when we had to, among other, work on our CAS portfolios.
 I desperately tried to escape from Google Sites because I got some prior experience with this tool and I didn't like it.
 I turned to Mr Przybylski for help and suggestions.
-He proposed a static website generator named Hugo - the "engine" that powers the Resource Center.
+He proposed a static website generator named Hugo - the engine that powers the Resource Center.

 After weeks of bitter struggle during the summer 2022, I finally finished my portfolio which you are _notabene_ visiting right now.
-I'm proud of what I've created, but there's something more essential in this context.
-By working on my "headquarters", I've learned the skills that enable me to play with the Resource Center and, consequently, create something that is both useful and meaningful - the two things I've been hoping for for such a long time.
+I'm proud of what I've achieved, but there's something more essential in this context.
+By working on my headquarters, I've learned the skills that enable me to play with the Resource Center and, consequently, create something that is both useful and meaningful - the two things I've been hoping for for such a long time.

-Thus, I want to leave you with the following: First, if you see a prospect of building something innovative, go for it.
-The very act of creation is very fulfilling and you'll really appreciate it.
-Second, if you are already in the process, be patient and focused on the goal.
+Thus, I want to leave you with the following: first, if you see a prospect of building something innovative, go for it and devote extra effort to seize this opportunity.
+The very act of creation is highly rewarding and extremely fulfilling.
+You'll really appreciate it, believe me.
+Second, if you are already in the process, follow patiently and strictly your path.
 It may take a while to get done with a project, but do not let it slip.
-Self-determination is a key component of every success.
+Patience is a virtue and self-determination is a key component of every success.

 ***
 {{< neighbouring >}}